zengkeat/Online-photo-gallery-app/README.md

 - Signin or signup a users
 - post, update and delete a post
 - Exploring other posts or creator in the website
+- Exploring post like Trending, Fresh or Categories
 - Like and Unlike other people posts
-- Search posts through "#"(hashtag), categories, users etc.
+- Search posts through "#"(hashtag), categories, creator, post title etc.

 <br>
 <br>